 - Bridge to VAD or transplant

-With the introduction of Dr. Cavarocchi's expertise, leadership and involvement of a team approach, Jefferson's adult ECMO program survival rates far exceed national reported rates.
+- Superior outcomes.
+Our adult ECMO program survival rates far exceed national reported rates.
 Patients are placed on ECMO earlier than usual, which improves their chances of either being successfully weaned from ECMO or having surgery with fewer complications.

 - State-of-the-art technology and newly renovated CVICU.
 Jefferson uses highly advanced pumps and oxygenators specially designed and proven to minimize potential complications.
 The newly renovated CVICU provides all of the latest in cardiac care and technology.